-2021 2020
+2022 2021

 The closed defined benefit scheme 1 1

 The defined contribution pension scheme 2 2

-M Thakrar, J Burdett and A Ahmad are remunerated directly by the Group for their services.
-L Krishna Kumar and A Misra were only partly remunerated directly for their services to the Group with the remainder of their remuneration being paid by the ultimate parent company for their services to the wider Group, with no specific re-allocation made to the Group.
+M Thakrar, J Burdett, G Eccles and A Ahmad (2021: M Thakrar, J Burdett and A Ahmad) are remunerated directly by the Group for their services.
+L Krishna Kumar was only partly remunerated directly for his services to the Group with the remainder of his remuneration being paid by the ultimate parent company for his services to the wider Group, with no specific re-allocation made to the Group (2021: same).

-S D'Souza was remunerated by the ultimate parent company for their services to the wider Group, with no specific reallocation made to the Group.
+S D'Souza was remunerated by the ultimate parent company for their services to the wider Group, with no specific reallocation made to the Group (2021: same).